Crow Wing River: Fish and wildlife

 Due to its sandy bottom, limited cover and dearth of deep pools, the Crow Wing is not a good game fish river.
-Shorthead Redhorse and White Sucker, both rough fish, are the river's most common species.
+Shorthead redhorse and white sucker, both rough fish, are the river's most common species.

 The diversity of vegetation along the river supports a wide variety of wildlife.
 Canoeists may see turtles, otters, muskrats, beavers, mink, raccoons, gophers, chipmunks, squirrels and rabbit.
 Bobcats and a small number of black bears also inhabit the river area.
 It is not unusual to even see eagles fishing from the river.

 Game species include white-tailed deer, ruffed grouse, woodcock and various waterfowl.
 The Crow Wing supports only a limited number of waterfowl because of sparse aquatic vegetation and a lack of backwater areas.

 Cultural information

-The Dakota Indians held the Crow Wing region until the Ojibwe began moving westward into the region in the early 18th century.
+The Dakota people held the Crow Wing region until the Ojibwe began moving westward into the region in the early 18th century.
 By the early 19th century the Ojibwe controlled lands west of the Mississippi and north of the Crow Wing.
 Signs of Native American presence mark the river corridor, with Native American burial mounds at several sites along the river, including a site at river mile 61.

 Fur traders entered the region in the early 18th century.
 In 1792 the North West Company established the Wadena Trading Post on the west bluff of the river at its junction with the Partridge River.
 There was considerable overland trade in the area by the 19th century.
-The Old Otter Tail Trail crossed the river near the Wadena post and was the main transportation route between St. Paul and Fort Garry in Winnipeg.
+The Old Otter Tail Trail crossed the river near the Wadena post and was the main transportation route between Saint Paul and Fort Garry in Winnipeg.

-Dense forests near the river made Nimrod, Minnesota, an important lumbering center from the 1870s to the early 20th century.
+Dense forests near the river made Nimrod, Minnesota an important lumbering center from the 1870s to the early 20th century.
 By the start of the 20th century, most of the virgin timber had been cleared, and the economy came to depend on agriculture.
 The river continues to attract a small but devoted number of visitors, ranging from regional outdoor enthusiasts in late spring to Native Americans who harvest wild rice growing along the river in the autumn.

-Nimrod is also the home of canoe outfitters who rent canoes by the day or longer to the aforementioned groups throughout the six month season and is home to the city park of Stigman's Mound, named in honor of former major league baseball pitcher Dick Stigman, who was born and raised there.
+Nimrod is also the home of canoe outfitters who rent canoes by the day or longer to the aforementioned groups throughout the six-month season and is home to the city park of Stigman's Mound, named in honor of former major league baseball pitcher Dick Stigman, who was born and raised there.